-Write in your photo albums or on the back of photo prints: Somewhere in the early 2000’s my older sister decided to put all our hundreds of family photos into albums.
-When she was done my mother and a few other family members went through and wrote notes next to the pictures.
+Write In Your Photo Albums Or On The Back Of Photo Prints: Somewhere in the early 2000s, my older sister decided to put all our hundreds of family photos into albums.
+When she was don, my mother and a few other family members went through and wrote notes next to the pictures.

-Get it on video: There's no better way to preserve the sounds and sights of the present.
+Get It On Video: There's no better way to preserve the sounds and sights of the present than video!

-Actually finish the baby books: Call me a hypocrite; I only made it through 7 months of my first child's baby book, but still, I know they're a good idea.
+Actually Finish The Baby Books: Call me a hypocrite, but I only made it through seven months of my first child's baby book... but still, I know they're a good idea.

 You already know what I'm going to say so go ahead and subscribe without me having to tell you.